allenmr/communicatehealth.github.io/_content/outline.md

 Accessible solution 2: Do not use color as the only means to convey meaning (make text a heading or use strong, clearly label icons)

+**Talking Points**

-**TP:** Don't say things like "See the green text below" or "red items are required."
+  * Don't say things like "See the green text below" or "red items are required."

-Instead mark up the important content with strong or heading tags and use aria-labels where appropriate to expand text that requires more context for screen readers
+  * Instead mark up the important content with strong or heading tags and use aria-labels where appropriate to expand text that requires more context for screen readers
+  * Also refers to icons. tell story about DGA colored dots infographic

 ---